-In this case, the lowest of these three amounts is the fair rental value of the home (furnished, plus utilities) (the \$19,000 for the fair rental value of the home, including furnishings, plus the \$4,000 for utilities, for a total of \$23,000), and so this represents the nontaxable portion of Pastor D's housing allowance.
-Pastor D must report the difference between this amount and the housing allowance designated by his church (\$2,000) as additional income on Line 1a of Form 1040.

-- EXAMPLE: Same facts as the previous example, except the church designated \$12,000 of Pastor D's salary as a housing allowance.
-The lowest of the three amounts in this case would be \$12,000 (the housing allowance designated by the church) and so this represents the nontaxable amount.
-Note that Pastor D's actual housing expenses were more than the allowance, and so he was penalized because of the low allowance designated by his church. - C EXAMPLE: Pastor Y owns a home and incurred housing expenses of \$12,000 in 2023.
+- In this case, the lowest of these three amounts is the fair rental value of the home (including furnishings and utilities) (the \$19,000 for the fair rental value of the home, including furnishings, plus the \$4,000 for utilities, for a total of \$23,000), and so this represents the nontaxable portion of Pastor D's housing allowance.
+Pastor D must report the difference between this amount and the housing allowance designated by his church (\$2,000) as additional income on Line 1h of Form 1040. - the church designated \$12,000 of Pastor D's salary as a housing allowance.
+The lowest of the three amounts in this case would be \$12,000 (the church-designated housing allowance) and so this represents the nontaxable amount.
+Note that Pastor D's actual housing expenses were more than the allowance, and so he was penalized because of the low allowance designated by his church. - ♠ EXAMPLE: Pastor Y owns a home and incurred housing expenses of \$12,000 in 2024.
 These expenses include mortgage (principal and interest), property taxes, utilities, insurance, and repairs.
-The church designated (in advance) \$12,000 of Pastor Y's 2023 compensation as a housing allowance.
+The church designated (in advance) \$12,000 of Pastor Y's 2024 compensation as a housing allowance.
 Pastor Y is able to itemize expenses on Schedule A (Form 1040).
 He is able to claim itemized deductions on Schedule A for both his mortgage interest and his property taxes (up to \$10,000), even though his taxable income was already reduced by these items because of their inclusion in the housing allowance.
 This is often referred to as the "double deduction".
-In fact, it represents an exclusion and a deduction. - EXAMPLE: In preparing his income tax return for 2023, Pastor H discovers that his church failed to designate a housing allowance for him for 2023.
-He asks his church to pass a resolution retroactively granting the allowance for 2023.
-Such a resolution is ineffective, and Pastor H will not be eligible for any housing allowance exclusion in 2023. - KEY POINT: Federal law makes it a crime to knowingly falsify any document with the intent to influence "the investigation or proper administration of any matter within the jurisdiction of any department or agency of the United States ... or in relation to or contemplation of any such matter or case," and this provision contains no exemption for churches or pastors.
+In fact, it represents an exclusion and a deduction. - EXAMPLE: In preparing his income tax return for 2024, Pastor H discovers that his church failed to designate a housing allowance for him for 2024.
+He asks his church to pass a resolution retroactively granting the allowance for 2024.
+Such a resolution is ineffective, and Pastor H will not be eligible for any housing allowance exclusion in 2024. - falsify any document with the intent to influence "the investigation or proper administration of any matter within the jurisdiction of any department or agency of the United States ... or in relation to or contemplation of any such matter or case," and this provision contains no exemption for churches or pastors.
 It is possible that a pastor's backdating of a board resolution to qualify for a housing allowance for the entire year is fraud and violates federal law, exposing the pastor to a fine or imprisonment.
 Even if the pastor's action does not violate federal law under this provision, it may result in civil or criminal penalties under the tax code.

-5 TAX-SAVINGS TIP: Ministers should be sure that the designation of a housing or parsonage allowance for the next year is on the agenda of the church board, membership, or appropriate committee for one of its final meetings during the current year.
+\$ TAX SAVINGS TIP: Ministers should be sure that the designation of a housing or parsonage allowance for the next year is on the agenda of the church board, membership, or appropriate committee for one of its final meetings during the current year.
 The designation should be an official action, and it should be duly recorded in the minutes of the meeting.
 The IRS also recognizes designations included in employment contracts and budget line items - assuming in each case that the designation was duly adopted in advance by the church.